morris/vanilla-todo/README.md

 _This document presents a "live" case study, expected to evolve a bit over time.
 Intermediate understanding of the web platform is required to follow through._

+## TL;DR

+- The result has comparable or favorable UX, better load and rendering performance, at a fraction of the code size and bandwidth.
+- Vanilla web development is viable at scale but comes with significant verbosity and requires more effort in browser testing.
+The former may be easily solved by simple build steps (SCSS, TypeScript).
+- Frameworks and libraries provide lots of value but there's only a few critical areas where a vanilla approach is clearly inferior.

 ## Table of Contents

 - [1.
 Motivation](#1-motivation)